LucaFumis/front-end-handover/README.md

 ## Accounts
 Open Targets uses the following accounts.
   * Piwik - Usage statistics
+  * Circle CI - Unit testing/linting
   * Ghost Inspector - End-to-end testing
   * Netlify - Webapp hosting and DNS mapping

 ## Contacts
 The following people are useful contacts in other EBI teams.
-Many have worked on the widgets provided by their respective teams and used in Open Targets.
+Many have worked on the plugins provided by their respective teams and used in Open Targets.
 * Uniprot - Xavier Watkins
 * Reactome - Antonio Fabregat
 * Expression Atlas - Alfonso Munoz Pomer
 * ChEMBL - Patricia Vento

+## D3 v4 roadmap
+Most plugins have a branch which supports version 4.0 of `d3`.
+The `bubblesView` is the main outstanding plugin requiring support.

+## Static content
+Other members of the Open Targets team occasionally need to update static content.
+This seems to be mainly done by Denise, affecting pages such as:
+* `variants`
+* `scoring`
+* `faq`
+* `data-sources`
+* `about`

+## Docker
+There is a `Dockerfile` and `docker-entrypoint.sh` in the webapp repository, but these are not used in the public site, which is hosted on Netlify.
+They should nonetheless be kept for other instances and for users wishing to run their own version locally.

 ## Remaining questions